2022 FAI Cup

 The 2022 FAI Cup is the 102nd edition of the Republic of Ireland's primary national cup competition.
 This edition features teams from the League of Ireland Premier Division and the First Division, as well as non-league teams.
 The competition began with qualifying on the week ending 22 April 2022.

 The winners of the FAI Cup earns automatic qualification for the 2023–24 UEFA Europa Conference League.

 Teams

 The FAI Cup is a knockout competition with 38 teams taking part.
-The competitors consist of the 19 teams from the Football League system (20 teams from the Premier Division and 9 from the First Division) plus 19 teams from the regional leagues (levels 3–7 of the Republic of Ireland football league system).
+The competitors consisted of 19 teams from the Football League system (10 teams from the Premier Division and 9 from the First Division) plus 19 teams from the regional leagues (levels 3–7 of the Republic of Ireland football league system).

 Preliminary round

-The six Preliminary Round ties began over the weekend of the 22nd of April with the First Round proper due to be played on 29-31 July.
-Seven non-league teams received byes into the First round: Bangor Celtic, Bonagee United, Cockhill United, Lucan United, Malahide United, Maynooth University Town and Oliver Bond Celtic.
+The six Preliminary Round ties began over the weekend of the 22nd of April with the First Round proper due to be played on 29–31 July.
+Seven non-league teams received byes into the First round: Bangor Celtic, Bonagee United, Cockhill Celtic, Lucan United, Malahide United, Maynooth University Town and Oliver Bond Celtic.